P86/cheet-sheet/Philosophy of software design.md

 #### Strategic programming
 The first step towards becoming a good software designer is to realize that **working code isn't enought**.
 It is not acceptable to introduce unneccessary complexities in order to finish your current task faster.
 The most important thing is the long-term structure of the system. your primary goal must be to produce **a great design, which also happens to work** Strategic programming requires an investment mindset.
 A huge up-front investments, such as trying to design the enitre system, won't be effective.
 Thus the best approach is to make lots of small investments on a continual basis.
 You can spend about 10-20% of your total developemnt time in investments.
 The extra time will result in a better software design, and you will start experiencing the benefits within a few months.

+## Modules Should Be Deep
+#### Modular Design
+In modular design, a software system is decomposed into a colleciton of modules that are relatively independent.
+MOdules can take many forms, such as classes, subsystems, or services.
+Modules have to work with each other. **The goal of modular design is to minimize the dependencies between modules.** In order to identify and manage dependencies, we think of each module in two parts: an `interface` and an `implementation`.
+Interface should provide `abstraction` over implementation. **An abstraction is a simplified view of an entity, which imits unimportant details.**
+#### Deep Modules
+The best modules are those that provide powerful functionality yet have simple interfaces.
+The therm `deep` is used to describe that modules.
+A deep module is good abstraction because only small fraction of its internal complecxity is visible to its users.
+#### Shallow Modules
+On the other hand, a shallow module is one whose interface is relatively complex in comparision to the functionality that it provides.
+#### Shallow Classes
+The value of deep classes is not widely appreciated today.
+The conventional wisdom in programming it that classes should be small not deep.
+We were taught that classes are good and the more classes then better. **That is not good idea.** Classes should group similar functiality and hide its complexity after relatively simple interface.
+You don't want spread same functionality between many classes, because then realatively small change can require to modify a lot of files.

+> [!INFO]
+> Interfaces shold be designed to make the common case as simple as possible.

 ## Different layer, different abstraction
 Software systems are composed in layers, where a highier leyer use the facilities provided by lower layers.
 In a well designed system, each layer provides a different abstraction from the layers above and below it. **If the system contains adjacent layers with similar abstractions, this is a red flas tha suggests a problem with the class decomposition.** If different layers have same abstraction there is a good change that they does not provide enough benefit to compensate for additional infrastructure they represent.